HaxeFoundation/HaxeManual/md/manual/cr-rtti-structure.md

 * interfaces: The list of interfaces defined by their type path and list of type parameters.
 * fields: The list of member [class fields](class-field.md), described in [Class field information](cr-rtti-structure.md#class-field-information).
 * statics: The list of static class fields, described in [Class field information](cr-rtti-structure.md#class-field-information).
-* tdynamic: The type which is [dynamically implemented](types-dynamic-implemented.md) by the class, or `null` if no such type exists.
+* tdynamic: The type which is [dynamically implemented](types-dynamic-implemented.md) by the class or `null` if no such type exists.

 ###### Enum type information